-If you can think of something else that would be useful to you, we encourage you to come talk to us.
+This is a lot of resources but if you can think of something else that would be useful to you, we encourage you to come talk to us.
 Again, if you are willing to put in the time, we can get you a form of support that matches your needs.